 Workshop Information at a Glance:

 - Location: Clear Creek, Kentucky (map), southeast of Berea, home to Clear Creek Festival

 - Cost and Discounts:

-- All-inclusive: Workshop includes camping, indoor showers, and 3 square meals a day (including a homemade pizza party on the last day!)
+- All-inclusive: Workshop includes camping accommodations, and 3 square meals a day (including a homemade pizza party!)

-- Ecovillage Experience: Get a great glimpse into what sustainable living looks like during your stay in a 65+ member ecovillage
+- Off-Grid Experience: Get a glimpse into what sustainable living looks like with a tour of an off-grid home

 - Led by Brian “Ziggy” Liloia, builder of cob house ‘Gobcobatron’, which has appeared in several newsstand publications nationwide

 Outdoor ovens are extremely popular, and for good reason.
 A cob oven can be built with natural and recycled materials, and the results are fantastic.
 No pizza party will ever be the same again!
-Participants in our workshop will spend 3 days at Dancing Rabbit Ecovillage learning essential cob oven construction basics, and on the last day, we’ll learn how to fire an oven and bake our own pizza and bread.
+Participants in our workshop will spend 2 days learning essential cob oven construction basics, and on the final evening, we’ll learn how to fire an oven and bake our own pizza and bread.
 What could be better than that?

-Expect to get your hands dirty in this hands-on experience, and learn all of the ins and outs to building a traditional wood-fired oven with local, natural materials.
-And you’ll walk away with a solid understanding of cob building.
+Expect to get your hands dirty in this hands-on experience, and learn all of the ins and outs to building a backyard wood-fired oven with local, natural materials.
+And you’ll walk away with a solid understanding of cob building essentials.

 Additional Workshop Information

 How To Register